Fire, Soot & Odor Damage

 Even when the fire is out, the damage continues.
 Much of the material found in furniture and flooring is synthetic.
 When burned, synthetics create a variety of complex chemical reactions.
 After only a few days, these items go from cleanable to unsalvageable.
 That's why you should call on us for all of your fire damage restoration needs!

 At ServiceMaster at Bakersfield, we are experts in understanding the chemical combinations that can effectively clean and salvage belongings.
 We can even remove soot from at-risk items such as brass, aluminum, chrome, marble, tile, and porcelain as well as fabrics in upholstery and carpets, thus helping to avoid additional expenses.
 Save carpets and floors by calling ServiceMaster at Bakersfield.
-We're here to help with any fire cleanup near Bakersfield, CA.
+We're here to help with any structural repair and fire cleanup near Bakersfield, CA.

 We Use the Latest Equipment & Supplies in our 5-step Fire and Smoke Restoration Process: